matt-flaig/Boomi-Platform-Extension/README.md

 * Reminders
 * Upon successful deployment a reminder will appear that if new it may require to be scheduled.
 * Enable the selection of Icon Sets within the Options to define user experience instead of default Boomi UX
+* In Process Reporting, Pending Executions runtime now auto updates - Note that Auto Refresh must be turned on for this to work

 <br><br>